Dusk System Requirements — What's Verified

 “Even when pushing it to 90 FPS, it will still stick below 11W battery drain.” — Steam Deck HQ, Steam Deck review

 That’s it.
 One sentence.
 No methodology, no scene tested, no battery-life duration extrapolation.
-But it does tell us that on a Steam Deck, Dusk can hit 90 FPS at well under the Deck’s TDP cap, which is consistent with the GameCube being modest hardware by 2026 standards.
+But it does tell us that on a Steam Deck, Dusklight can hit 90 FPS at well under the Deck’s TDP cap, which is consistent with the GameCube being modest hardware by 2026 standards.

 The project’s stated framerate target is “unlocked frame rates up to 120 FPS” (per Time Extension’s pre-release coverage), but this is a design goal, not a benchmarked ceiling.

-Verified Known Incompatibilities
+Verified Known Incompatibilities (status as of 2026-05-13)

 | Platform | Issue | Status |